Office: COED 410

 - International Association for Translation and Intercultural Studies (IATIS)

-- 2014-present, Elected Assistant Administrator, Educators Division, American Translators Association.
+- 2014-2019, Elected Assistant Administrator, Educators Division, American Translators Association.

 - 2014-present, faculty mentor, student internships, school, community, legal & health care settings.